A business or organisation must be an approved Sponsor in order to nominate someone for a TSS visa.

 As you can see, the process is not for the fainthearted!
 But if a business has a really strong need for skilled workers and this cannot be met by the current program, it can be a great option.

-Are you ready to go?
-You need to start with our TSS Nomination page - and we'll guide you from there.
+Are you ready to look at the second of the 3 applications required for a TSS application?
+Go to our TSS Nomination page - and we'll guide you from there.

 You can find a list of Frequently Asked Questions (FAQs) associated with the TSS Visa here.